jouets dans le grenier

 We may indeed wonder why holy providence decided to assign this simple young lady to manage this particular collection of Catholic misfits.
 Consumed by hate when she learned my September election as Class President was collectively secured by stolen Protestant candy, reconciliation was not an option.
 With a rare concession to Modernity, she scheduled some of the eighth grade component of her combined classroom to describe elements of response to a nuclear attack, and I was to talk about the contents of one’s medicine chest.
 Aware that at the time none of us even knew what an atom was, I thought to embellish my report with some prerequisite knowledge.

 Easy to do, because that subject was then recently explored in cover and content (May 16, 1949) by Life magazine.
 Copying its materials out to flip charts, I spent an hour & a half giving my colleagues in the 7th and 8th grade their first known exposure to all that popular science of the time knew about the structure of the elemental atom.
 Years later one of that audience (Harold Keil, to be exact) recalled it as “a happening.”
-Disposed to assign disobedience much like Diane Keaton’s “Sister Mary Tells It All,” St Elise was fortunately not provided a real revolver.
+Disposed to affect disobedience much like Diane Keaton’s “Sister Mary Tells It All,” St Elise was fortunately not provided a real revolver.
 So I merely got a “D” for my effort, because in my talk I had forgotten about the medicine cabinet.

 However little oversight may have been given the Church’s pedagogical practices, this Archdiocese was Hell on final student exams, at any grade level.
 Matched perhaps now in complexity only by application for Federal employment, I had for years in my class of barely two dozen people scored best in these multi-day exams.
 Holy vengeance prevailed nonetheless.
 With not the slightest academic recognition at graduation, I found no difficulty in choosing, at 13 years of age, to live and learn among folk not blessed with a Catholic ecclesial sense of fair play.
 Scholarships went to Harry Riley & John Ward.
 Both declaring for the priesthood, Harry could never get incardinated & John retired years later as a CPD desk sergeant.